10th International Congress on Peer Review and Scientific Publication

 Researcher Adherence to Journal Data Sharing Policies: A Meta-Research Study

-Aidan Tan, Yiyi Lin, Michellie Lian, Zhilin Ren, Tony Lian, Angela Webster, Anna Seidler (Australia)
+Aidan Tan, Yiyi Lin, Michellie Lian, Zhilin Ren, Tony Lian, Vincent Yuan, Angela Webster, Anna Seidler (Australia)

-A Funder-Led Intervention to Increase the Sharing of Data, Code, Protocols, and Key Lab Materials
+A Funder-Led Intervention to Increase the Sharing of Data, Code, Protocols, and Key Laboratory Materials

 Robert Thibault, Dana Cobb-Lewis, Matt Lewis, Devin Snyder, Cornelis Blauwendraat, Sonya Dumanis (United States)